appsembler/figures/docs/api-reference.md

 These are subject to change, in particular the endpoint URLS as

+_NOTE: The trailing slash is important for these endpoints.
+If the trailing slash is left out, then at least some of these will redirect to the Figures UI page_

 ### General Site Metrics

 To get the set of general site metrics: